shakespete/aws/Networking.md

 ![alt text](https://github.com/shakespete/aws/blob/master/img/routing_2.png)

 <h3>NACLs</h3>
-Network access control lists serves as a firewall for subnets.
+<p>Network access control lists serves as a firewall for subnets.</p>

 The public subnet is intended to allow our load balancer to communicate directly with the internet and to allow hosts on the internet to reach in and initiate new connections to our load balancer.
 Our private subnet is intended to keep our private application servers private.
 You'll notice that they can communicate with the load balancer but they don't communicate to the internet directly.
 We want to provide a firewall for our public subnet, for the subnet as a whole, no matter what devices might be in use, not matter what security groups are in use within that subnet, we want to protect the subnet as a whole.
 We can do that by applying a network access control list.
 So we create the network access control list and then we associate it with that particular subnet.